Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Casa Batlló, Casa Milà, or Casa Amatller

-Located on Passeig de Gràcia, Casa Batlló, Casa Milà (also known as La Pedrera), and Casa Amatller are some of the most famous buildings in Barcelona.
+Along Passeig de Gràcia, you’ll find Casa Batlló, Casa Milà (also known as La Pedrera), and Casa Amatller, three of the city’s most well known houses from this era.

-Casa Batlló and Casa Milà were designed by Antoni Gaudí and the lesser well-known Casa Amatller was designed by the architect Josep Puig i Cadafalch.
+Casa Batlló and Casa Milà were designed by Antoni Gaudí, while Casa Amatller is lesser well-known and was designed by architect Josep Puig i Cadafalch.

 Stroll Passeig de Gràcia

-After exploring one of the architectural wonders, take a leisurely stroll down Passeig de Gràcia, Barcelona’s most elegant avenue.
+After seeing some of Barcelona’s iconic buldings, take a leisurely stroll down Passeig de Gràcia, which is the city’s most elegant avenue.

 Lined with upscale boutiques, modernist buildings, and chic cafes, it’s kind of like the grown-up, luxury version of La Rambla.